cybernetisk/internsystem-v2/dev-database/README.md

 ## Requirements

-You need to install `docker compose`.
+You need to install `docker-compose`.
 Otherwise, other requirements should be handled inside the Docker containers.
 Unless you want to fiddle with the data generation code, which is in Python.
 Then I would recommend making a virtual environment within the `data-generation/` directory.

 ## How it works